wiseallie/exception_notification/README.md

   }
 ```

-Beside that, the rack middlware was renamed to `ExceptionNotification::Rack`.
+Beside that, the rack middleware was renamed to `ExceptionNotification::Rack`.

 ## Notifiers